 Garlic Grilled Shrimp Skewers

-- Add the olive oil, herbs, and spices to a small mixing bowl and whisk together.
+- Add the olive oil, lemon juice, herbs, garlic, and spices to a small mixing bowl and whisk together.

 - Place the shrimp in a bowl and pour 3/4 of the marinade on top of the shrimp.
 Mix together gently until the shrimp are well coated.

 - Cover the bowl and marinate the shrimp for 30 minutes to an hour.

 - Thread the shrimp on the skewers and make sure to get all the good garlic and herbs from the bowl and spread on to the shrimp.

 - Heat a grill or grill pan on medium high heat.

 - Once the grill is hot, place the shrimp skewers on the grill and cook the shrimp for 2-3 minutes each side, or until they turn pink and opaque.

 - Remove the shrimp to a plate and spoon the remaining marinade on top before serving.